tukkek/sc2-campaign/README.md

 * scorching planet (inferno): 28 maps on pool
   * scorching shrine planet (inferno, temple): 56 maps on pool
   * corrupt scorching planet (inferno, dark, toxic): 74 maps on pool

+## Goal cards

+Since the customization options for custom melee matches are limited in Starcraft II, the most common progression approach of unlocking and enhancing units and tech isn't possible.
+Instead, a deck of goal cards is built into the campaign rules, allowing players to buy and complete gameplay goals in return for extra credit.
+More importantly, players can develop and invest in a set of permanent long-term campaign goals.

+While this is an interesting system in itself for gaining more credits during a campaign, its ultimate goal is to nudge players into different (and possibly even unconventional) playstyles during each campaign - encouraging players to develop new strategies and manage their goal cards carefully to make the most out of them.
+It is almost impossible to end-up with an ideal set of cards so experimentation and gradual tuning is highly incentivized - while at the same time being a completely optional system that can be ignored.

+If a player focuses their campaign on a single race, many of the goals will turn out to be impossible to complete - however, if they are unwilling to play a different race in order to claim those goals, the cards can still be sold for half the price of a new one, making it easy ot "fish" for more appropriate cards.

 ## Campaign generation